ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 Then press Enter.

 See how easy Vim is to use?
-Yeah it is a nigthmare.
-Ok, if you REALLY insist on opening up a code editor just to write your commit messages you can set the default code editor to something more user friendly.
+Yeah, it is a nigthmare.
+Ok, if you wanted to open up a code editor to write your commit messages, you can set the default code editor to something more user friendly.

 ![image](https://user-images.githubusercontent.com/12129459/132283814-90139e7e-9942-4534-ad9e-0627b72b1fa8.png)